In Time

 Grace is not an excuse to be content with dis-obedience or dis-function.
 Grace empowers transformation.
 Ah!
 I get it.
 Dis-grace wraps a wounded soul in a trash bag, hides it in the trunk, and hauls it to the dump when no one is looking.

-I realized how many times I have seen dis-grace masquerading as grace: unrequested judgmental prayer or “prophetic words” that mislabel, unfaithful “wounds of a friend” that leave marks, demands to maintain “standards” that are really about maintaining power, discipleship training that instills dependence on a leader, sermons emphasizing sin-focussed “shoulds” that dis-courage, or traditions that make putting on a façade of respectability more important than enjoying the freedom found in a loving, honest relationship with God.
+I realized how many times I have seen dis-grace masquerading as grace: unrequested preachy prayer or presumptive “prophetic words” that mislabel, unfaithful “wounds of a friend” that leave deep gashes, demands to maintain “standards” that are really about them maintaining power, discipleship training that instills dependence on a leader, sermons emphasizing sin-focused “shoulds” that dis-courage, or traditions that make putting on a façade of respectability more important than enjoying the freedom found in a loving, honest relationship with God.

 I realized that although I write about grace, I still have areas of my life in which I have believed the lie that I didn’t just do something wrong, I am something wrong.
 Every time the enemy of my soul wants to make me less effective, he tugs on the lie like yanking on a rug and I topple over.
 Sometimes I even hide under the rug.
 I have not always soaked in the grace God lavishes on us, but rather have self-applied dis-grace, mistakenly thinking that shame could motivate anything other than temporary change.